kubex-ecosystem/logz/README.md

 ---

-#### The image below shows the CLI in action, demonstrating how to log messages at different levels and formats
+#### The image below shows the CLI in action

+It is demonstrating how to log messages at different levels and formats

 ![img.png](docs/assets/cli_print.png)